dafny-lang/dafny/CONTRIBUTING.md

 Before reporting an issue here, consider whether it would be better handled in one of the following places:

 - [Stack Overflow](https://stackoverflow.com/questions/tagged/dafny), an online Q&A website, for help with writing and proving Dafny programs.
-- [`dafny-lang/ide-vscode`](https://github.com/dafny-lang/ide-vscode), Dafny's VSCode plugin, for issues or feature requests specific to the plugin itself (however, issues with Dafny's LSP server should be reported here).
+- [`dafny-lang/ide-vscode`](https://github.com/dafny-lang/ide-vscode), Dafny's VSCode plugin, for issues or feature requests specific to the plugin itself and issues with Dafny's LSP server.
 - [`boogie-org/boogie-friends`](https://github.com/boogie-org/boogie-friends/), Dafny's Emacs mode, for Emacs-specific problems.
 - [`boogie-org/boogie`](https://github.com/boogie-org/boogie), Dafny's intermediate verification language, for questions and issues specific to Boogie.